 How can you win in this almost impossible situation?

-How do you ensure you can push yourself just enough so that you can start to have a fulfilling and enjoyable life without pushing too much and bringing back the dreaded symptoms of depression.
+How do you ensure you can push yourself just enough and make much needed lifestyle changes so that you can start to have a fulfilling and enjoyable life without pushing too much and bringing back the dreaded symptoms of depression.